 We must also look at special education costs for poisoned children.
 A national study on the economic impacts of lead poisoning concluded that the annual amount to provide special education to each poisoned child is nearly $15,000.
 It also found that ADHD caused by lead poisoning costs $267 million every year for drug and counseling therapy and parental work loss.
 There are also massive costs associated with the poorer education outcomes and lost future earning potentials of poisoned children.
 Another study, this one looking just at Maine, concluded that each new cohort of babies born annually in Maine could expect to earn as an aggregate $270 million less over their lifetimes as a result of the cognitive and neurological deficits related to lead poisoning.

 Those are costs that none of us can afford.

 Successes and Challenges in Maine

-As we reported earlier, Maine is a leader among states because it has adopted the national CDC’s standard for determining whether a child has lead poisoning (a lead blood level of 5 micrograms per deciliter).
-As a result, the Maine CDC reports that it’s identifying more lead hazards and more cases of lead poisoning.
+As we reported earlier, Maine is a leader among states because it has adopted the national Center for Disease Control’s standard for determining whether a child has lead poisoning (a lead blood level of 5 micrograms per deciliter).
+As a result, the Maine Centers for Disease Control reports that it’s identifying more lead hazards and more cases of lead poisoning.

 At the same time, identifying more lead hazards and cases of poisoning is only one step in the new stricter law.
 State staff must also follow up on those hazards to ensure they are remediated effectively and promptly.
 But the State lacks the staff to enforce those orders adequately.